Pam Sorenson: Return to Invicta Fighting Championships

 After one-year hiatus, Sorenson returned to Invicta and faced Felicia Spencer on November 16, 2018, at Invicta FC 32: Spencer vs. Sorenson for the vacant Invicta FC Featherweight Championship.
 She lost the fight via a rear-naked choke in round four.

 Sorenson faced Kaitlin Young on August 9, 2019, at Invicta FC 36: Sorenson vs. Young for the vacant Invicta FC Featherweight Championship after former champion Felicia Spencer signed with the UFC.
 Sorenson won the fight and the title in a five round unanimous decision.

 Bellator MMA

 On July 13, 2021, Sorenson announced that she was released from Invicta FC, upon her request, and in the process vacated the title.
 Soon after it was announced that she had signed a multi-fight deal with Bellator MMA.

 Sorenson faced Roberta Paim Samad on August 13, 2021, at Bellator 264.
 She won the bout via split decision.

 Sorenson faced Arlene Blencowe on November 12, 2021, at Bellator 271.
 She lost the bout via unanimous decision.

 Sorenson was scheduled to face Cat Zingano on March 11, 2022, at Bellator 276.
 However, Zingano was forced to pull out due to injury and the bout was cancelled.
 The bout was rebooked for Bellator 282 on June 24, 2022.
 She lost the bout via unanimous decision.

-Sorenson is scheduled to face promotional newcomer Sara Collins on March 31, 2023, at Bellator 293.
+Sorenson faced promotional newcomer Sara Collins on March 31, 2023, at Bellator 293.
+She lost the fight via a scarf hold armlock submission in the first round.

+On August 28, 2023, Sorenson announced her retirement on her social media.

+Professional grappling career

+Sorensen signed up to compete in the women's under 70kg and absolute division at the ADCC Denver Open on May 13, 2023.
+She did not reach the podium at the event.

+She was then booked to compete in a 145lbs tournament at Midwest Finishers 14 on May 26, 2023.